Rates, discounts and monetary transactions

 175

-All amounts, rates and fees are exclusive of disbursements and 21% sales tax, unless expressly stated otherwise.
+All amounts, rates and fees are, unless explicitly stated otherwise, exclusive of disbursements and 21% VAT.

-We will specify the advances and sales tax for you in the invoice and, if possible, already in the quotation.
+We specify the disbursements and VAT for you in the invoice and, if possible, already in the quotation.

 Identification and determination of authority